 And PrivateVPN has mastered simplicity: for Windows, Mac, iOS, Android, Linux, and even Routers, they give you a 1-click setup.
 In just 60 seconds, you can go from unprotected and exposed, to secure and private – just download the software and connect.

 PrivateVPN doesn’t keep any logs online – even they don’t know what you’re doing online!
-And although based out of Sweden, they have 100 servers in 57 countries, giving you a solid number of IPs to choose from.
+And although based out of Sweden, they have over 150 servers in 60+ countries, giving you a solid number of IPs to choose from.

-PureVPN provides you with over 2,000 servers, 300,000+ IPs, and more than 180 locations to choose from – getting connected doesn’t get easier than that, and you can switch servers as much as you want.
+PureVPN provides you with over 2,000 servers, 300,000+ IPs, and more than 140 countries to choose from – getting connected doesn’t get easier than that, and you can switch servers as much as you want.
 That means if you’re having trouble getting or staying connected, having trouble with speeds, or stuck on a tough geo-block, you can keep changing servers until you find one that works.

 PureVPN also offers a unique feature: alongside being able to simultaneously connect to up to 5 devices at once, you can also turn your Windows computer into a hotspot “virtual router.”
 So not only can you and all your friends or family connect to the internet securely when at home, you can also give them “free” wifi!